 So, in the coming year, I want to continue lending a hand to my friends who still host shows.
 I want to keep trying to gather people into those listening rooms.
 I want to collaborate on house concerts and music parties as often as possible.

-If that’s your jam and you’d like to attend (or host a show at your place), join our mailing list and I’ll be in touch.
+If that’s your jam and you’d like to attend (or host a show at your place), follow our Facebook page and I’ll let you know when we’re gathering.